 In 2001 Boris was the youngest and only German to participate in the Mini Transat race, a singlehanded yacht race across the Atlantic where he finished in eleventh place.
-In 2006 Herrmann finished second in the European Championship as well as in the German Championship in the 505 class.
+In 2006 he finished second in the European Championship as well as in the German 505 Class Championship.

-In 2008 Herrmann sailed his Class 40 yacht "Beluga Racer" into second place in the Artemis Transat, the oldest transatlantic race for yachts sailed singlehanded.
+In 2008 Herrmann sailed his Class 40 yacht ‘Beluga Racer’ into second place in The Artemis Transat, the oldest singlehanded transatlantic yacht race.
 Boris went on to win the Portimão Global Ocean Race, a five-leg round the world race on Class 40 boats.
 He and his co-skipper Felix Oehme won three of the five legs of the race.

-In 2010, he raced in the Barcelona World Race with co-skipper Ryan Breymaier and finished in 5th place.
-During 2016 Boris crewed on the GC32 Malizia as part of Pierre Casiraghi's team for the GC32 Racing Tour.
+In 2010, he participated in the Barcelona World Race with co-skipper Ryan Breymaier and finished in 5th place.
+During 2016, Boris crewed on the GC32 Malizia as part of Pierre Casiraghi's team for the GC32 Racing Tour.

-On November 8, 2020, Boris Herrmann will start the Vendée Globe.
-Throughout the race, the skipper will have shown his seamanship and his ability to make his boat move quickly without damaging it.
-His story, so beautiful, however, took a somewhat dramatic turn when, a few hours from the finish, he collided with a fishing boat.
-He managed to reach Les Sables d'Olonne, with a damaged boat, and thus finished his race in 80 days!
+On 8 November 2020, Boris Herrmann took the start of the Vendée Globe.
+Throughout the race, the skipper demonstrated great seamanship and a knack for getting his boat making fast headway without damaging her.
+However, his wonderful story took a somewhat dramatic turn when, a few hours from the finish, he collided with a fishing boat.
+He managed to reach Les Sables d'Olonne, with a damaged boat, finishing his race in 80 days!

 The Malizia Ocean Challenge